ritza-co/abbey/2023-11 - IAM Terraform article/article_v2_Reduction.md

 ## Configure database access in AWS IAM manually

 In this section we'll create a [DynamoDB](https://aws.amazon.com/dynamodb) table called Person with one row, a user called Bob that wants to access it, and a role that the user can assume to access the table.

+> If you're already comfortable with managing users, roles, and databases in AWS, skip ahead to section on [Terraform](#use-terraform-to-manage-users).

 Requiring the user to assume a role to access the table offers a few advantages over giving a user direct access to a resource:
 - It limits access to the least privilege.
 Assuming the role will grant a user the permissions of that role, but remove all their other permissions.
 Adding a user to a group won't have this safety.